California Meal Breaks

 - It is a violation for an employer to have their employees take their break before or after their shift.

-- California lunch break laws have been affected by the Supreme Court ruling of Murphy v.
+- The deadline (statute of limitations) to file claims under the California meal break laws have been affected by the Supreme Court ruling of Murphy v.
 Kenneth Cole Productions, Inc.

 - On the surface, the case was about whether Meal Premiums could be sued for going back 1 year versus 3 years.
 Penalty suits have a statute of limitation of one year.
 Wage suits can go back 3 years.